SergeyMiracle/webpack-laravel/README.md

 Open another terminal and head to your project root and run ```gulp```

-This should (obnoxiously) open a new browser.
+This should open a new browser.
 What should be happening is that when you update any .php files (like a Blade file) Browsersync will inject updates into the browser.
 When you update your Vue application webpack will do the same.
-In this project I have simply embedded the app in the ```welcome.blade.php``` that ships with L5.

 ### Production